 Equipment Lease vs. Equipment Loan

 This equipment lease calculator doesn’t allow you to compare the cost of an equipment lease vs. and equipment loan.
-That said, the “lease to own” option essentially reflects the cost of buying the equipment using an equipment loan.
+That said, the “$1 lease” option essentially reflects the cost of buying the equipment using an equipment loan, so you get a rough estimation for what your loan might cost.

-If you have a credit score above 600, a down payment of 5%, no repossessions or recent bankruptcies, you may qualify for up to $100k in low-rate equipment financing with Smarter Finance USA Heavy equipment?
-Trucks?
-Apply here.
+After you get your estimated costs of your next equipment investment by using our equipment lease calculator, you need to find the right lender.
+If you have a credit score above 600, a down payment of 5%, no repossessions or open bankruptcies, you may qualify for up to $100k in low-rate equipment financing with Smarter Finance USA.